barteljan/VISPER/README.md

 #### LogicFeature

-You can use a LogicFeature to add some reducers with to your app.
+You can use a LogicFeature to add some reducers to your app.

 ````swift
 import VISPER_Redux